john-odonnell/katacoda-scenarios/new-scenario-template/step2.md

 # Load Conjur Policy to Prepare the Kubernetes Authenticator

+Next, deploy a Conjur CLI pod, and load policy to setup the Conjur Kubernetes Authenticator.

 Deploy a Conjur CLI pod to the recently created Conjur namespace:

 ```